 Why is not spending so hard?
 It’s largely cultural.
-We believe it’s normal to borrow money for a car, to consider shopping a hobby, to order takeout every single day for lunch at work.
+We believe it’s reasonable to borrow money for a car, to consider shopping a hobby, to order takeout every single day for lunch at work.
 We think it’s normal because that’s all we see.

 There aren’t any frugal people represented in the media unless you count those coupon shows but those people aren’t the norm any more than a Kardashian is a norm.

-Here’s why; the average house size in the 1950’s was 983 square feet.
-The average household size was 3.37 people.
-In the 2000’s, the average house size was 2,300 square feet while the average household size was 2.63 people.
+In the 2000s, the average house size was 2,300 square feet, while the average household size was 2.63 people.
 Do you see the odd inverse?
 We are buying bigger homes to house fewer people!

 Saving this way goes against societal norms for sure.
-If you’re saving this much, you aren’t living in a 3000 square foot McMansion, you aren’t driving a brand new car, and you aren’t eating only the most expensive, hand harvested, organic quinoa from Whole Foods.
+If you’re saving this much, you aren’t living in a 3,000 square foot McMansion, you aren’t driving a brand new car, and you aren’t eating only the most expensive, hand-harvested, organic quinoa from Whole Foods.